The Nine Events of Email

 5. Delivered (Tracked by Certain)

+When an email has been accepted at the receiving server, the delivered event fires.
 This event does not guarantee that the email was placed in the recipient’s inbox.

-The remaining four events begin to indicate whether anyone will ever see this delivered email.
+A delivered email is only the beginning of an opaque process.
+The remaining four events begin to give hints about whether anyone will ever see this delivered email.

 6. Open (Tracked by Certain)

 An opened email is the first step toward the action you want your recipient to take.
+This event fires every time your email is viewed with images turned on.

+Like all email service providers, SendGrid uses a transparent image beacon to track opened messages.
 This beacon is currently the only way a sender can tell if an email has been opened.

 7. Click